isc-projects/bind9/doc/notes/notes-current.rst

 Bug Fixes
 ~~~~~~~~~

-- Testing revealed that setting the thread affinity on both the netmgr
+- Testing revealed that setting the thread affinity for various types of
-  and netthread threads led to inconsistent recursive performance, as
+  ``named`` threads led to inconsistent recursive performance, as
-  sometimes the netmgr and netthread threads competed over a single
+  sometimes multiple sets of threads competed over a single resource.

-  resource.
+  Due to the above, ``named`` no longer sets thread affinity.
+This

-  When the affinity is not set, tests show a slight dip in the authoritative
+  causes a slight dip of around 5% in authoritative performance, but
-  performance of around 5% (ranging from 3.8% to 7.8%), but
-  the recursive performance is now consistently improved. :gl:`#2822`
+  recursive performance is now consistently improved. :gl:`#2822`

 - When following QNAME minimization, BIND could use a stale zonecut from cache
   to resolve the query, resulting in a non-minimized query.
 This has been